kein-1/frontEndMentorProjects/tip-calculator-app/README-template.md

 -Retrieving the value from our input with event object target.value.
-Initially I wasn't sure how to immediately update the text as soon as the user types in the bill
+Initially I wasn't sure how to immediately update the text as soon as the user types in the bill -Had trouble fitting the left and right items the same height.
+I used "align-self:stretch" to fix it

 To see how you can add code snippets, see below: